yashmadan123/mslearn-openai/Instructions/Labs/Getting-Started-4hours.md

 ## Architecture

 The architecture flow for utilizing Azure OpenAI Service begins with provisioning the Azure OpenAI resource.
 Using Azure OpenAI Studio, you'll deploy and explore OpenAI models.
-As a developer, you'll create an app for hiking recommendations, interacting with Azure OpenAI APIs to process natural language prompts.
+As a developer, you'll create an app, interacting with Azure OpenAI APIs to process natural language prompts.
 This involves customizing and fine-tuning pre-trained models to meet specific needs.
 The models can also generate, debug, comment, and simplify code using natural language prompts, streamlining development and enhancing code quality.
 This flow covers provisioning resources, deploying models, and integrating them into practical applications.

 ## Architecture Diagram